halilozercan/compose-richtext/docs/richtext-commonmark.md

 # Markdown

-Library for rendering Markdown in Compose using [CommonMark](https://github.com/commonmark/commonmark-java) library to parse, and `richtext-ui` to render.
+Library for rendering Markdown in Compose using [CommonMark](https://github.com/commonmark/commonmark-java) library/spec to parse, and `richtext-ui` to render.

 ## Gradle